French 3 upper: practise and consolidate: module 3

 These may vary according to the needs and interests of the group, but will generally include:

-Topics: talking about your projects, giving advice, discussing current affairs;
+Topics: projects, advice, current affairs

 Grammar: consolidation of future and conditional tenses, if clauses.

 What will I achieve?

 By the end of this course you should be able to...

 - have more confidence in your ability to understand and be understood in French

 - understand the main theme, and some detailed information in written and aural texts

 - ask and answer questions about your projects